Back to Blog

 • Retrospectives focused on learning, not blame

 When someone is shut down, mocked, or punished for speaking up, safety erodes instantly.
-Address these moments directly and immediately.
+Address these moments directly and immediately — in the meeting, not afterwards in private.

-"Let's hear that idea out before we evaluate it" or "We don't interrupt here" sends clear signals about expected behavior.
+"Let's hear that idea out before we evaluate it" or "We don't interrupt here" sends clear signals about expected behaviour.

 We're more willing to be vulnerable with people we know.
-Team building activities that create genuine connection lay groundwork for psychological safety.
+Team building activities that create genuine connection lay the groundwork for psychological safety.
+This is why consistent team building has measurable ROI — it builds the relational infrastructure that high performance depends on.

-When you know your colleague's kid's name and weekend hobby, you're more likely to give them benefit of the doubt—and they're more likely to speak openly with you.
+When you know your colleague's background, interests, and communication style, you're more likely to give them the benefit of the doubt — and they're more likely to speak openly with you.

 Safety Isn't Softness